 Most RVers know about free RV Parking at Walmart.
 But do you know all of the facts?
 For example, not every Walmart allows RV parking overnight.
 And if a Walmart does allow overnight parking, there are definitely some things you should know before you stay overnight.

-So, whether you are boondocking for a night as a way to keep your travel expenses down, or just tired of driving for the day and need to get some shut-eye, rest assured, there are still plenty of Walmart stores that allow RV overnight parking.
+So, whether you are boondocking for one night as a way to keep your campground expenses down, or you’re just tired of driving for the day and need to get some shut-eye, rest assured, there are still plenty of Walmart stores that allow RV overnight parking.

 Do All Walmarts Allow Overnight Parking?

-Many Walmarts stores allow RVs to park overnight.
+Many Walmart stores allow RVs to park overnight.
 But not all of them do.
-I have heard RVers mention that only Walmart SuperCenters allow overnight parking.
-But I know of regular Walmart stores that allow overnight parking too.
-And, I also know of cases where individual Walmart stores have changed their policies regarding overnight parking.
+We’ve heard RVers mention that only Walmart SuperCenters allow overnight parking.
+But we know of regular Walmart stores that allow overnight parking too.
+And, we also know of cases where individual Walmart stores have changed their policies regarding overnight parking.

-For example, stores that have allowed parking for years suddenly do not.
+For example, stores that have allowed parking for years suddenly don’t.
 And the opposite is true too.
 Stores that have not permitted parking for years have suddenly changed their policy and now allow RVs to park overnight.
-There appears to be no rhyme or reason to whether they allow overnight parking or not.
+There appears to be no rhyme or reason as to whether or not they allow overnight parking.

 So, how do you know which stores allow overnight parking and which stores do not?

 What’s the Back Story About Why Walmart Allows RV Parking Overnight?